-Use these simple tips to take the guess work out of building board and batten and for cheap!
+8 simple steps to take the guess work out of building cheap board and batten to add character and timeless detail to plain walls.

 Did you ever read that book as a kid?
 “If You Give a Mouse a Cookie”?
 And the whole book is about this domino effect of a little mouse who keeps discovering more things he wants?